Statistical Mechanics

 Practice-11 (2 hours)

-To Plot Fermi-Dirac Distribution and compare with Bose-Einstein distribution and Maxwell-Boltzmann Distribution functions with energy at different temperatures.
+Plot Fermi-Dirac distribution functions with energy at different temperatures.
 (Using Scilab / Python)

 Session 52